-What about other transportation means used in the Central Plains and other less dangerous areas?
-Many scholars, such as Cong Ellen Zhang, have paid attention to the general transportation means in the Song period.
+What about other means of transportation used in the Central Plains and other less dangerous areas?
+Many scholars, such as Cong Ellen Zhang, have written about general transportation in the Song period.
 In Meng Yuanlao’s Reminiscences of the Eastern Capital (Dongjing menghua lu; hereafter “Eastern Capital”) and Zhou Mi’s Miscellaneous Notes from the Guixin [Street] (Guixin zashi), we can find records of the kind of carts and draft animals used in transportation.
-The Eastern Capital mentions a type of large carts used in the north, “banzaiche,” which was controlled by two people and pulled by over twenty mules or donkeys or five to seven oxen and could carry a load up to 4000 to 5000 jin (about 2000-2500 kg).
-Tea and aromatic substances, when unloaded from the boats, would be loaded onto carts like this and carried further north.
-Riding and carrying goods on horses might be faster but more expensive.
-The load would also be smaller.
-Also according to the Eastern Capital, renting a horse to ride within the capital costed less than 100 wen.
-The cost would surely be higher if one were to travel to a distant place and carry more goods.
+The Eastern Capital mentions a type of large cart used in the north, “banzaiche,” which was driven by two people and pulled by over twenty mules or donkeys or five to seven oxen and could carry a load up to 4000 to 5000 jin (about 2000–2500 kg).
+When unloaded from the boats, tea and aromatic substances would be loaded onto carts like this and transported further north.
+Using horses to travel and transport light goods was faster but more expensive.
+According to the Eastern Capital, renting a horse to ride within the capital cost less than 100 wen.
+The cost would surely be higher if one travelled to distant places and carried more goods.

-For transportation relying purely on human power, a rough estimate would be that a man could walk about 20 lî (1 lî = about 0.3 mile) on mountainous roads per day if he carried 60-80 jin of goods.
-The direct distance from Mount Wuyi to Nanchang is about 1000 lî; one needed therefore to spend approximately 50 days on the road to finish this trip on foot.
-From Nanchang the tea could be re-assembled and re-packaged on larger boats and shipped to the Yangtze River and the Grand Canal.
+For transportation relying purely on human power, a rough estimate would be that a man carrying 60–80 jin of goods could walk about 20 lî (1 lî = about 0.3 miles) on mountainous roads per day.
+The direct distance from Mount Wuyi to Nanchang is about 1000 lî.
+It would therefore have taken approximately 50 days on the road to complete this trip on foot.
+From Nanchang the tea could be re-packaged on larger boats and shipped to the Yangtze River and the Grand Canal.

-Coolies on the roads
+Porters on the roads

 Working conditions

-The Northern Song coolies have not received much attention due to the lack of textual records; however, they made up the major and only labor to carry tea, timber, and utensils out of the mountains, especially in the hilly Fujian and Jiangxi areas.
+Northern Song porters have not received much attention due to the lack of textual records.
+However, their labour was essential to transport tea, timber, and utensils out of the mountains, especially in the hilly Fujian and Jiangxi areas.
 We can speculate on their working conditions from the few textual records we have today.
 Fan Chengda’s Simurgh Register serves as a good reference.
-In most of Fan’s travels within the Zhejiang area, he chose the boat.
-In the Quzhou area, he could comfortably travel on the brick-paved street.
-In his travels in Jiangxi and Hunan, he rode on boats and sedan chairs and complained about the swampy roads.
-During his travels away from Yichun and in Yongzhou in the first three months of a lunar year, it rained heavily.
+Fan chose to travel by boat in most of his travels within the Zhejiang area.
+In the Quzhou area, he could comfortably travel on brick-paved roads.
+In his travels in Jiangxi and Hunan, he rode on boats and sedan chairs and complained about the muddy roads.
+It rained heavily during his travels away from Yichun and in Yongzhou in the first three months of a lunar year.
 The roads he and his companions walked on were paved with stones with smooth surfaces.

-Sedan chair carriers had to either walk in the mud and sank into the muddy water, or walk on the wet stones which were too slippery to set their feet on.
-He criticized the local governments for not repairing the roads, which made his travels unnecessarily uncomfortable.
-His descriptions match with today’s road conditions in these areas and reflect a typical scholar-official’s mindset: they wanted to enjoy the sights and desired pleasant travels.
-This was very different from that of the coolies, although they walked on similar roads.
+Sedan chair carriers had to either walk in the mud and sink into the muddy water or walk on the wet stones, which were too slippery to set their feet on.
+He criticised the local governments for not repairing the roads, which made his travels unnecessarily uncomfortable.
+His descriptions match today’s road conditions in these areas and reflect a typical scholar-official mindset – he wanted to travel comfortably and enjoy the sights.
+His experience was worlds apart from that of the porters walking on the same roads.